dibit123/slcp2pm/README.md

     where _A_ = Amplitudes of SLCs of the given date in the co-registered SLCPs

-    => Positive values / brigher pixels corresponds to decreased amplitudes in the post-event scene and possible open-water flood.
+    => Positive values / brighter pixels corresponds to decreased amplitudes in the post-event scene and possible open-water flood.

 ### How to use the raw code for standalone use